cintiamh/EDS/README.md

 final products.
 These projects will not focus on audio or art quality, but in playability and performance in an online and plugin-less environment.
-All the source code will be available from my GitHub account page (https://github.com/cintiamh/EDS)
+All the source code will be available at my GitHub account page (https://github.com/cintiamh/EDS)
 And all pieces will be published and available to be played at my portfolio (http://portfolio.pandajapa.com/) by the end of this semester.